DvorakDwarf/Colored-ASCII-Video/README.md

 # Play Colored ASCII Videos in your Terminal
 A program that takes a video file and outputs colored ASCII real-time video inside a terminal (with audio).\
+Now works with youtube videos in real time as well thanks to [Roman](https://github.com/zeromero-dev)!
 Only works if your terminal uses ANSI codes.
 The windows terminal does not recognize color by default.
 It's an option on win10+.\
 Also the font needs to be monospace or the output will look funny.
-The font used in all demos is Iosevka Nerd Fontю
+The font used in all demos is Iosevka Nerd Font.

 For the Bad Apple demo, I messed with the settings of the program and it created a cool border effect I like.